 Well, at CMT, we asked in 2020 “Doctors, HOW MANY HANDWRITTEN Notes or THANK YOU NOTES Do You Write To Patients Per Month?”

 - 32% – “I write between 1-2 per month.”

 - 6% – 150+ Thank You Notes/Handwritten Notes Per Month (or 4-5 notes, personally addressed per day).

 “The Patients who came with me love it, and they tell me so often, unsolicited, how glad they are that I made the switch.” ~Alexa Faraday, M.D., Baltimore, Maryland | www.DrAlexaFaraday.com

-When a physician is free to create pricing structures that meet their local demographic demands without the intrusion from insurance and avoid providing “hamster healthcare,” which only allows doctors to spend 6 to 9 minutes with their Patients, you make a happier Patient, healthier family and less frustrated and fatigued doctor who is able to care for their Patients more thoroughly and comprehensively. ~The Doctor’s Guide to Concierge Medicine & Private, Direct Medicine
+“When a physician is free to create pricing structures that meet their local demographic demands without the intrusion from insurance and avoid providing “hamster healthcare,” which only allows doctors to spend 6 to 9 minutes with their Patients, you foster a happier Patient, healthier family and find a less frustrated and fatigued doctor who is able to care for their Patients more thoroughly and comprehensively.” ~The Doctor’s Guide to Concierge Medicine & Private, Direct Medicine